icopy-site/awesome-cn/docs/awesome/awesome-cl.md

 Game Development
 ================

 * [Trial](https://github.com/shirakumo/trial) - Trial is an OpenGL game engine with a heavy focus on modularity.
-It is supposed to provide a large toolkit of useful bits and pieces from which you can create a game. [zlib][33].
+It is supposed to provide a large toolkit of useful bits and pieces from which you can create a game.
+Custom: [zlib][33] with a political clause added.
   * the [Kandria](https://kandria.com/) game is built with Trial.
+* [claw-raylib](https://github.com/bohonghuang/claw-raylib) (2023) - Fully auto-generated Common Lisp bindings to Raylib and Raygui using claw and cffi-object.
+Apache 2.0.
+* [raylib](https://github.com/fosskers/raylib/) (2025) - Hand-written bindings to Raylib for improved performance and smaller dependency footprint.
+MPL-2.
-* [trivial-gamekit](https://borodust.org/projects/trivial-gamekit/getting-started/) – with this small framework you would be able to make simple 2D games: draw basic geometric forms, images and text, play sounds and listen to mouse and keyboard input.
+* [trivial-gamekit](https://borodust.org/projects/trivial-gamekit/getting-started/) – With this small framework you would be able to make simple 2D games: draw basic geometric forms, images and text, play sounds and listen to mouse and keyboard input.
 [MIT][200].
 * [virality](https://github.com/bufferswap/ViralityEngine) - A component-based game engine written in Common Lisp [MIT][200].
 * [Xelf](https://gitlab.com/dto/xelf/) - Extensible game library.
 Not available on Quicklisp.
 [GNU LGPL2.1][11].